 Perhaps then one way is to decide on the portion of floating is to match that to one’s liquid cash and/or CPF funds for partial redemption when the need arises.
 And that’s exactly another point I like to highlight on use of combo loan – the split between fixed and floating need not be 50:50 which many in the market may not be aware of.
 For example, to take advantage of cash rebate given only for floating rate portion, make that $500,000 and the rest fixed.
 However be aware of the risk involved if a big portion of the loan is left to floating; one must be confident of paying down should interest rises too quickly.

-Besides DBS, there are at least two other banks which can structure such a combo loan.
-Do speakto our team of experienced mortgage consultants to find out more.
+Besides DBS home loans, there are at least two other banks which can structure such a combo loan.
+Do speak to our team of experienced mortgage consultants before you refinance home loan.
 Make a difference to the way you plan your mortgage by consulting with a professional whose insights, experience and independent advice you could benenfit from, instead of going directly to the banks for their “standalone” views.